sedostheatre/sedos.co.uk/input/shows/2021-welcome-back-members-week.md

   - time: 2021-07-31 19:30
 showtime-summary: 26-31 JULY 2021
 venue: Bridewell Theatre
-ticket-prices: The Acting Group, Play in a Day and Piano Night Social is FREE, but please register or book a ticket.
+ticket-prices: The Acting Group, Piano Night Social and Play in a Day are FREE events, but please register or book a ticket.
 Tickets to laugh-a-long with the Banana Hut Gang are £8 full price and £6 for Sedos members and concessions.
 primary-color: "#fd7d0f"
 header-image: /assets/bananahutgang.jpg
 flyer: /assets/welcomebackmembersweek.jpg